 The companies on the list are perfect for:

-- Private investigators who need access to online data and information to complete investigations for their clients.
+- Private investigators need access to online data and information to complete investigations for their clients.

-- Small and mid-size businesses that need a service to do employment verification, history checks, etc. for new applicants.
+- Small and mid-sized businesses need a service for new applicants’ employment verification, history checks, etc.

 - Individuals who want to verify a person’s history.